AustroMelee/Austros-ATLA-World/docs/blueprints/project plans.md

 ---

 **Summary:**
 This approach eliminates the need for a separate overlay component, reduces layout bugs, and ensures a seamless, accessible, and visually consistent search experience.
-All requirements for predictive text, dynamic theming, and accessibility are met within a single, maintainable component.
+All requirements for predictive text, dynamic theming, and accessibility are met within a single, maintainable component.[END-COMPLETE]
 ---

 ## ✨ **Section 3: Implement Dynamic, Nation-Themed Item Cards**